 On Path Events' coordination is available for any race, of any size - I'm happy to lend a hand to anyone (at least when I have the free time!)
 That said, best partners are those who want to build a relationship over 2-3 years and/or several events, strategizing, executing, revising, and repeating.
-I'd like us to talk for an hour a week or more - with a more focused relationship than someone who may be serving several clients a weekend.
+I make myself available to talk on a scalable 1/4-full time schedule week by week - with a more focused relationship than someone who may be serving several clients a weekend.

 In 14 years, I've worked on around 1,000 events - including a few hundred races from 4 participants to 40,000+ .
 Besides that - I've worked on hundreds of festivals, weddings, concerts, conferences, and trade shows, so there is hardly an area of your operation I am not comfortable with.
 I am Fork and First Aid/CPR certified, and I specialize in managing small, nimble teams moving fast and juggling priorities.

-In particular, I enjoy connecting the right teams together into a lean, effective project timeline that translates into achieving race week goals in a smooth and effective manner.
+My background in sociology and years on the road has translated into a passion for connecting teams that passionate, positive, and above all get the job done.
+In particular, I enjoy connecting the right vendors vertically and horziontally into a lean, effective project timeline that translates into achieving race week goals in a smooth and effective manner.

 Media Activations (Photography, Video, + Tech)